Valle Municipality: Geography

-The municipality of Valle is bordered to the north by the municipalities of Bykle (in Agder county) and Tokke (in Telemark county).
-To the east, it is bordered by Fyresdal municipality in Telemark, to the south it is bordered by Bygland municipality in Agder, and to the west it is bordered by Sirdal municipality, also in Agder county.
+Valle Municipality is bordered to the north by Bykle Municipality (in Agder county) and Tokke Municipality (in Telemark county).
+To the east, it is bordered by Fyresdal Municipality in Telemark county, to the south it is bordered by Bygland Municipality in Agder county, and to the west it is bordered by Sirdal Municipality, also in Agder county.

-Valle lies in the middle of Setesdal, a valley and a traditional district in Aust-Agder that included the municipalities of Bykle, Valle, Bygland, Iveland, and Evje og Hornnes.
+Valle lies in the middle of Setesdal, a valley and a traditional district in Agder county that included the municipalities of Bykle, Valle, Bygland, Iveland, and Evje og Hornnes.
 The Otra river flows from the Hardangervidda plateau in Telemark to the north, through the Setesdal valley (and through Valle), into the sea near the city of Kristiansand.